 9. What is the period for which the Personal Data will be retained, or, if that is not possible, the criteria used to determine that period?

-9.a Answer: Personal Data will be retained in accordance with the Accredible DPA.
+Answer: Personal Data is retained in accordance with the Accredible DPA.

 10. Please list the Subprocessors that will have access to Personal Data that is transferred outside of the European Economic Area, Switzerland, and/or the United Kingdom:

-10.a Answer: As set forth in Section 6.4 of the Accredible DPA.
+Answer: As set forth in Section 6.3 of the Accredible DPA.

 11. Is Accredible subject to any laws in a country outside of the European Economic Area, Switzerland, and/or the United Kingdom where Personal Data is stored or accessed from that would interfere with Accredible fulfilling its obligations under the attached Standard Contractual Clauses?
 For example, FISA 702 or U.S. Executive Order 12333.
 If yes, please list these laws.

-11.a Answer: As of the effective date of the Cloud Services Agreement, no court has found Accredible to be eligible to receive process issued under the laws contemplated by Question 11, including FISA Section 702 and no such court action is pending.
+Answer: As of the effective date of the Ordering Document, no court has found Accredible to be eligible to receive process issued under the laws contemplated by question 11, including FISA Section 702, and no such court action is pending.

 12. Has Accredible ever received a request from public authorities for information pursuant to the laws contemplated by Question 11 above (if any)?
 If yes, please explain.

-12.a Answer: As of the effective date of the Cloud Services Agreement, Accredible has not received any national security orders of the type described in Paragraphs 150-202 of the judgment in the CJEU Case C-311/18, Data Protection Commissioner v Facebook Ireland Limited and Maximillian Schrems, nor is Accredible aware of any such orders in progress.
+Answer: As of the effective date of the Ordering Document, Accredible has not received any national security orders of the type described in Paragraphs 150-202 of the judgment of the Court of Justice of the European Union in Case C-311/18 (Data Protection Commissioner v.
+Facebook Ireland Limited and Maximillian Schrems), nor is Accredible aware of any such orders in progress.

 13. Has Accredible ever received a request from public authorities for Personal Data of individuals located in European Economic Area, Switzerland, and/or the United Kingdom?
 If yes, please explain.